Vietnam.vn - Nền tảng quảng bá Việt Nam

 There are still many different opinions on whether or not students should be banned from using phones in schools.
 However, most students, parents, and teachers support limiting the use of phones in schools, especially banning their use during class time for subjects that do not involve phones.
 In fact, regulations restricting students from using phones in schools or banning the use of phones in the classroom are no longer new to many schools today.

-For the past 5 years, Nguyen Hue Secondary School, Hai Chau District, Da Nang City has applied regulations to limit students' use of cell phones in school.
-During her 4 years studying at Nguyen Hue Secondary School, Da Nang City, Truong Nu Tra My, a 9/3 student, has always strictly followed and strongly supported the regulations to limit the use of cell phones in school.
-According to Tra My, smartphones are very useful, used to look up information, photocopy documents for studying and contact family and friends, but in class, they should not be used to focus on listening to teachers' lectures.
-If you need to look up information, you can do it after class or at home.
+For the past 5 years, Nguyen Hue Secondary School, Hai Chau District, Da Nang City has applied regulations to limit students' use of phones in school.
+During her 4 years studying at Nguyen Hue Secondary School, Da Nang City, Truong Nu Tra My, a 9/3 student, has always strictly followed and strongly supported the regulations to limit the use of phones in school.
+According to Tra My, smartphones are very useful, used to look up information, photocopy documents for studying and contact family and friends, but in class, they should not be used to concentrate on listening to teachers' lectures.
+If you need to look up information, you can do it after school or at home.
 If the teachers can answer questions, you should ask them.

-In fact, for a long time, there has been a situation where students bring their phones into the classroom and secretly use them for personal purposes during class time such as watching movies, playing games, taking photos, recording clips and posting them online...
+In fact, for a long time now, there has been a situation where students bring their phones into the classroom and secretly use them for personal purposes during class time such as watching movies, playing games, taking photos, recording clips and posting them online...
 There are many different opinions on whether or not students should be banned from using phones in schools, but most parents, students and teachers support limiting their use.
 Ms. Ho Thi Ngoc, a parent of a student, believes that it is necessary to be flexible in the regulations on phone use for students in schools: "I also do not agree with letting my children of primary school age or in grades 6 and 7 use smartphones.
 Because that does not ensure their health, when they do not know how to control their use of mobile phones as well as how to control unhealthy content on social networks."

-Circular No. 32/2020 of the Ministry of Education and Training stipulates the behaviors that students are not allowed to do, including the regulation: "Students are not allowed to use mobile phones or other devices while studying in class that are not used for learning and are not permitted by teachers."
+Circular No. 32/2020 of the Ministry of Education and Training stipulates the behaviors that students are not allowed to do, including the regulation: "Students are not allowed to use mobile phones or other devices while studying in class that are not for learning purposes and are not permitted by teachers."

 This regulation only prohibits the use of phones in the classroom, not prohibiting students from bringing phones into the classroom.
-Currently, many schools in different localities have different ways of applying it, leading to a lack of consistency and uniformity.
+Currently, many schools in localities have different ways of applying it, leading to a lack of consistency and uniformity.
 Ms. Le Thi Huong, Director of the Department of Education and Training of Quang Tri province, said that currently, the application of information technology and smartphones in the school environment is also very convenient.
 In many subjects, students need phones to look up information and photocopy documents.
-Therefore, it is not recommended to absolutely ban it, but it is necessary to guide its use in a reasonable and flexible manner, especially the management role of teachers in each subject.
+Therefore, it is not recommended to absolutely ban it, but it is necessary to guide its use in a reasonable and flexible way, especially the management role of teachers in each subject.

 Source: https://vov.vn/xa-hoi/han-che-su-dung-dien-thoai-trong-truong-hoc-giup-hoc-sinh-chu-tam-hoc-tap-post1124211.vov